 The custodial and non-custodial parents should follow the visitation schedule established in the case of a single physical custody arrangement.
 Non-custodial parents can not separate their kids from their custodial parents without taking permission or otherwise have legal severe repercussions.
 Likewise, under typical situations, the custodial parent can not decline a scheduled visit from the non-custodial parent, also if the custodial parent does not like the new partner of the parent and so on.

 2. Visitation rules for Grandparents, Step-parents, and Caretakers:

 Each state has its legislation requiring the legal right of grandparents, stepparents, foster parents, and caretakers to have relations with children.
 Nevertheless, the laws of the Member States are specific and some are restrictive.

 The several States have appropriate visiting laws that allow grandparents and other privileges to attend to meet the best interests of the child.
 Many states, however, limit court visits to grandparents only, and only under strict terms.

 The question should be known by grandparents, stepparents, guardians, or others interested in the visitation program and in the past courts have made conflicting decisions.
-You can consult an attorney if you face an obstacle to visitation.
+You can consult a lawyer if you face an obstacle to visitation.

-It is in your best interest to find an attorney, regardless of the nature of your divorce.
+It is in your best interest to find a lawyer, regardless of the nature of your divorce.
 The severity of the custody of your child should not be taken lightly, and it is not difficult to cut corners in finding the appropriate solicitor.

 Professionals such as family law or divorce lawyers can help you take over your circumstances and begin your new journey with your children.
 Don’t worry about finding one in your area and monitoring your custody!